Laminine Clinical Studies

 Initial trials with the original product were of experimental character and have not been reported.
 These gave, however, grounds for expectations of libido enhancing properties, improvement of stamina and muscle strength, mood enhancement and also other properties.

-As it is known that antidepressant medication often leads to decreased sexual lust and performance, a small pilot-study in patients on antidepressant medication (SRI) for a minimum of 6 weeks were performed in Denver, Colorado during 1996/97.
+As it is known that antidepressant medication often leads to decreased sexual lust and performance, a small pilot study in patients on antidepressant medication (SRI) for a minimum of 6 weeks was performed in Denver, Colorado during 1996/97.
 Although a small sample size, this study gave statistically significant results.
 It is believed that the increase in serotonin levels was enough to induce a sense of happiness (Ref 5)

 At the same time, an animal study was performed in Japan in order to study the effects on the sexual behavior of YTE™ in rats.
 The results of this study are consistent with the findings in the human studies – further documenting the findings that YTE™ has a stimulating effect on the sexual desire and behavior. (ref.
 Pre-clinical trials)